Minnesota Attorney General's Office

 Enforcement of ADAD Law

-The Minnesota Attorney General's Office ("AGO") is authorized to enforce the ADAD law and seek a court order to enjoin violations of it.
+The AGO is authorized to enforce the ADAD law and seek a court order to enjoin violations of it.
 See, e.g., Minn.
 Stat. §§ 8.31, 325E.31.
-This Office generally intends to follow this policy:
+In 2004, the AGO adopted the following policy:

 - The date and time the subscriber received the ADAD message;